 After seeing examples of photo coasters online, I thought they’d be a special wedding gift for my cousin Carolyn.
 I planned to use wedding photos from as many generations of the bride’s family as I could find.
 My aunt scanned the pictures for me, and I used Photoshop to change them to grayscale and adjust the contrast.

 I printed the images on photo paper using my home printer and cut them into 4×4-inch squares, the size of the white ceramic tiles I bought (for 16 cents each!) from a home improvement store.
 I wrote the names of each couple on the bottom edge of a tile using a permanent marker, applied Mod Podge to adhere the photo, and sealed everything with a couple more Mod Podge layers.
 After plenty of drying time, I brushed on a clear protective coating and applied adhesive felt circles to the back of each tile.
-Instructions for this project are on my blog.

 Former Family Tree Magazine Editor Diane Haddad’s husband surprised her one year with a unique Christmas gift: a coffee mug featuring the 1860 census return for her third-great-grandparents, along with a computer mousepad with photos and genealogy records from her Haddad side.